Luck, Trubisky, Le’Veon and More: MMQB Week 10

 FRANK GORE: Another record for the underappreciated long-timer

-8 Count me as impressed with the focus and resolve of the Saints, who came off maybe the biggest win any team’s had this season—dealing the Rams their first loss —with a thorough and complete trashing of the Bengals on the road in the sort of cold environment that normally would have “letdown” written all over it.
+8. Count me as impressed with the focus and resolve of the Saints, who came off maybe the biggest win any team’s had this season—dealing the Rams their first loss—with a thorough and complete trashing of the Bengals on the road in the sort of cold environment that normally would have “letdown” written all over it.
 "We just found our swag, we found our stride," Alvin Kamara, said via ESPN’s Mike Triplett.
 “This team is persistent, consistent, we take advantage of opportunity.
 The schemes that Sean [Payton] and those guys upstairs, the offensive coordinator [Pete Carmichael Jr.] put in place, we execute.
 We execute and we make sure we handle our business, from top to bottom, no matter who’s in.
 Everybody knows their role and plays their role.
 Nobody’s trying to one-up each other."
 As a result, they collectively up-upped the league again.

 9. The fervor for Packers running back Aaron Jones to get more touches probably won’t get quieter this week.
 He took a season-high 15 carries for 145 yards and two touchdowns in Green Bay’s breezy 31-12 win over the Dolphins.
 By comparison, his 2017 draft classmate Jamaal Williams finished Sunday with three yards on three carries.

 10. Happy Veteran’s Day to all of our servicemen and women.
-And I hope you all got to see over the last couple days how much all of us who aren’t uniform appreciate everything that you do for us.
+And I hope you all got to see over the last couple days how much all of us who aren’t in uniform appreciate everything that you do for us.

 FIVE-DAY FORECAST

-As I said, the Giants are out at Oregon games in force scouting Justin Herbert.
-That’s where their season’s gone.
+As I said earlier, Giants personnel are out at Oregon games in force scouting Justin Herbert—that’s where their season has gone.
 And the Niners’ season went with Jimmy Garoppolo’s ACL.

 So that leaves us with Nick Mullens tonight, and we get to see Kyle Shanahan call a game.
 Am I watching?
 Of course I am.